martintrojer/martintrojer.github.com/_posts/2013-09-29-testing-an-api-with-simulant.md

 ## Conclusion and some perf considerations

 This is pretty cool right?
-So is simlant the silver bullet for all system testing?
+So is simulant the silver bullet for all system testing?
 Well no, it is certainly capable of replacing many system test frameworks, but for extreme use-cases some of the inherent limitations of datomic will become a problem.
 One of these limitations are write throughput.
 Datomic only have one write path (one transactor) and if you are thinking about replacing a hardcore stress testing environment using something like [Gatling](http://gatling-tool.org/) you might be out of luck.

 However, it is not necessarily is huge problem, I see tools like simulant and gatling complementing each other, they solve different problems.
 Simulant is more about simulating real usage, run in 'moderate' pace collecting all kinds of system information, and later analyzing it.

-Having said this, Datmoic certainly have a bunch of options to improve its write throughput by using different database backends (like in-memory, dynamodb) -- some more expensive than others.
+Having said this, Datomic certainly have a bunch of options to improve its write throughput by using different database backends (like in-memory, dynamodb) -- some more expensive than others.
 One quite clever way is to run the simulation with against a in-memory database and then (as a batch job) dump all the data into another db-backed datomic instance.